 Southworth warned that teaching a student how to properly use contraceptives would be contributing to the delinquency of a minor, a misdemeanor punishable by up to nine months behind bars and a $10,000 fine.
 He said it would be promoting sex among minors, who are not legally allowed to have sex in Wisconsin.

 "It puts the school kind of in the middle between two sides, between the government and state telling us what should be taught and what people think should not be taught," said Scott Lenz, a health teacher in the New Lisbon School District.
 He said he would teach contraceptive use if he got the approval of his school board.

 Southworth said he doesn't want to drag teachers into court but feels he was ethically responsible for warning them of the new law's potential consequences.
 He urged the school districts to refrain from offering sex education courses until the Legislature repeals the law.

 "Listen, there's a real problem with the law," he said.
 "I didn't pick the fight.
 The Legislature dumped it in my lap."

 Southworth didn't cite evidence in his letter showing that teaching someone to use contraceptives makes them more likely to have sex.
-But in an interview Thursday, he pointed to Milwaukee Public Schools, which teach comprehensive sex ed but still struggle with high teen pregnancy rates.
-Sex education experts, however, caution that many factors besides education play into teen sex, such as media exposure.
+But in an interview Thursday, he pointed to Milwaukee Public Schools, which teach a comprehensive sex education curriculum but still struggle with high teen pregnancy rates.
+Sex education experts, however, say many social factors influence teens' decisions to have sex, including lack of parental supervision and poverty.